pstetz/slowmo/README.md

 ### Todo

-- Get more comfortable with either tensorflow or pytorch
 - Make the nifti movies more stylistic (add flashes when updating, work on colors, 3 dimensional, structural image in background)
 - Collect all demographic information that should go in model
 - Filter out subjects by movement
-- Normalize all warped images
 - Create a mask list (perhaps multiple options)
   - I'm thinking panlabs mask list and a probability mask (z scores for amygdala for instance)
-- Search Flywheel or dicoms and gather all information on task
-  - slice order, operator, date, time, etc (get more than I plan to use)
-- Account for subjects that use average onsets

 ### Done
-- Transfer all warped images to hard drive
-- Gather the movement for all tasks in the same CSV
 - Decide if modeling on dicoms is better or if processed images would work
   - Nifti are better I think although ones that are not slice time corrected might be better.
+- Gather the movement for all tasks in the same CSV
+- Transfer all warped images to hard drive
+- Normalize all warped images
+- Account for subjects that use average onsets
+- Search Flywheel or dicoms and gather all information on task
+  - slice order, operator, date, time, etc (get more than I plan to use)

 ### Notes
-- Feather does support float 16
+- Feather does not support float 16
 - Going from float64 to float32 had a memory saving from 1.18 GB to 593.6 MB

 ### Acknowledgements